 How I make it

-Add a generous glug of olive oil to a large frying pan and fry the onions and garlic on a medium heat until they are soft and sweet (around 10 minutes).
+Heat a large frying pan over a medium heat, add the oil and fry the onions and garlic until they are soft and sweet (around 15 minutes).

-Add the warm water, peas, olive oil and oregano.
-Stir together, cover and allow to gently simmer for around 40-50 minutes (stirring occasionally and adding more warm water if you need to), until the peas are soft and creamy.
+Add the water, dried peas, olive oil and oregano.
+Stir together, cover and allow to gently simmer for around 40-50 minutes – stirring occasionally and adding more warm water if you need to – until the peas are soft and creamy.

 Add the lemon juice and carefully transfer the mixture to a food processor.
 Whizz it up to a smooth and creamy texture.
 Season to your taste.

-This will keep in the fridge for around a week.
-However, it tends to set so add a little water to loosen it up before serving.
+This will keep in the fridge for around a week, however, it tends to set so add a little warm water to loosen it up before serving.